-One of Colombia’s most beautiful National Parks is Los Nevados, a high-altitude park home to several active, snow-capped volcanos, and some stunning paramo ecosystems and mountain lakes.
+One of the most beautiful national parks in Colombia is Los Nevados, a high-altitude park home to several active, snow-capped volcanoes, and some stunning paramo ecosystems and mountain lakes.
 Manizales sits alongside the park, so it’s easily visited on a day trip.
 It’s no longer possible to reach the snowline of Ruiz Volcano, but adventurous types can enjoy a trek up to the glacier of Santa Isabel Volcano instead.

-Manizales is the capital city of Caldas department, which is one of three regions that make up the Colombian Coffee Triangle.
-Therefore, it stands to reason that it’s a great place to discover the wonderful world of Colombian coffee firsthand.
-Hacienda Venecia is a beautiful working coffee farm just outside Manizales: you can visit for a day tour and learn all about the coffee process, or stay overnight in one of their beautiful authentic houses.
+Manizales is the capital city of the Caldas department, one of the three regions that make up the Colombian Coffee Triangle.
+Therefore, it’s a great place to discover the wonderful world of Colombian coffee.
+Hacienda Venecia is a fabulous working coffee farm just outside Manizales: you can visit for a day tour and learn all about the coffee-making process, or stay overnight in one of the fantastic authentic houses.

-A lovely cloud forest park just 11 kilometers from downtown Manizales, El Recinto del Pensamiento has a beautiful butterfly house, lovely forest trails perfect for bird and orchid enthusiasts, and a chair-lift to take you up into the surrounding hills.
-It’s the perfect way to escape the city for a morning and enjoy some time in nature.
+A pretty cloud forest park just 11km (7mi) from downtown Manizales, El Recinto del Pensamiento has a beautiful butterfly house; lovely forest trails, perfect for bird and orchid enthusiasts; and a chairlift to take you into the surrounding hills.
+It’s the perfect way to escape the city for a morning and enjoy time with nature.

-The impressive Manizales Cathedral boasts, at 106 meters, the tallest church tower in the whole of Colombia.
-It’s an impressive enough structure from below, with an unusual architectural style and made of reinforced concrete—but the views from the top of the tower are the main selling point.
-You’ll need to climb it as part of an organized tour, and it’s not for anyone with a fear of heights, but the views are simply astounding.
+The impressive Manizales Cathedral has, at 106m (348ft), the tallest church tower in Colombia.
+It’s an impressive enough structure from below, with an unusual architectural style made of reinforced concrete, but the views from the top of the tower are the main selling point.
+You’ll need to climb it as part of an organized tour – the views are simply astounding.

-Manizales has also been colloquially known as “the factory of sunsets” within Colombia, due to the astounding sunsets which can be seen from the city daily.
-The best way to enjoy a Manizales sunset is from Chipre neighborhood, a popular part of town with locals, which is higher up than most of the city giving it privileged panoramic views.
+Manizales has been colloquially known as the factory of sunsets within Colombia, due to the astounding sunsets seen from the city on a daily basis.
+The best way to enjoy a Manizales sunset is from the Chipre neighborhood – a part of town that’s popular with locals and higher up than most of the city, giving it unobstructed views.
 It’s best on a Sunday when local families visit and food vendors sell traditional snacks.

-Manizales is surrounded by lovely hot springs and thermal baths, due to its position surrounded by volcanos.
-There are many to choose from, but the best-of-the-best is Termales del Ruiz, or Ruiz Hot Springs—a delightful boutique hotel and hot springs on the edge of Los Nevados National Park.
-The baths are lovely, and the hotel’s hummingbird feeders attract a plethora of exotic species.
+Manizales is surrounded by lovely hot springs and thermal baths.
+There are many, but the best is Termales del Ruiz (Ruiz Hot Springs), a delightful boutique hotel and hot springs on the edge of Los Nevados National Park.
+The baths are lovely, and hummingbird feeders attract an array of exotic species.

-If the view from Chipre or the Cathedral Tower isn’t good enough for you, then give the SkyWalk a go instead.
-This huge, elevated metal tower allows visitors to walk out – safely harnassed of course – onto a precarious metal platform for a once-in-a-lifetime view over the city below.
-Not for the faint-hearted, this one!
+If the view from Chipre or the cathedral tower isn’t enough, then give the SkyWalk a go instead.
+This huge, elevated metal tower allows you to walk out – safely harnessed, of course – onto a precarious metal platform for a once-in-a-lifetime view over the city below.
+This one is not for the faint-hearted.

-One of Manizales’ most beloved and iconic monuments is the spectacular Monument to the Colonists.
-This giant bronze tribute to the hardy first settlers of the region by local artist Luis Guillermo Vallejo is an aesthetically-beautiful piece of work as well as an important reminder of the pioneering history of the region.
+One of the most beloved statues in Manizales is the Monumento a los Colonizadores (Monument to the Colonists) by local artist Luis Guillermo Vallejo.
+This giant bronze tribute to the hardy first settlers of the region is an aesthetically beautiful piece of work – as well as an important reminder of the pioneering history of the region.